 Our students access the internet as part of their learning programs.
-The enrolment form contains a section for parents to complete allowing permission for their child to access the internet and agreeing to abide by the school policy and Code of Conduct regarding using the Internet appropriately.
+The enrolment package contains a section for parents to complete allowing permission for your child to have an online service account.
+This consent allows your child to access Department of Education approved programs and approved internet sites.